Skip to main content

 Two kinds of "frequency"

 Pick how often you deposit (weekly through annual) separately from how often the account compounds.
-That matches real life: paycheck timing and bank crediting rules are not always the same.
+That matches real life, where paycheck timing and bank crediting rules are not always on the same schedule.

 Nominal, real, and inflation gap

-Large headline numbers are nominal (dollar balance) and real (today’s purchasing power).
-The breakdown also shows an inflation gap—the dollar difference between them at your horizon.
+Headline numbers are shown both nominal (dollar balance) and real (today's purchasing power).
+The breakdown also surfaces an inflation gap, the dollar difference between them at your horizon, so you can see how much of the projection is paper growth.

 Optional depth

-Add annual contribution increases, optional current/target age (horizon sync + milestones), employer match, a delayed-start comparison, year-by-year export (CSV), and a frequency reference table—all optional; defaults stay simple.
+Annual contribution increases, current/target age inputs (horizon sync plus milestones), employer match, a delayed-start comparison, year-by-year CSV export, and a frequency reference table.
+Defaults stay simple; opt in only what you need.

 How compound interest is calculated